Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Main results

 \subsubsection{Geometry and notation for \cref{sec:general}}

 To help with the geometric picture for general manifolds, the situation is as explained in \cref{sec:geom_notation} and \cref{fig:thm2}: the terms $x,x_0, \hat x, \theta$ and $v_{n,\Omega_i}$ are in the same relation to each other as in \cref{sec:geom_notation}.
 The main difference is that the tangent space now changes with $x$ as the manifold is no longer flat.
 In that sense the geometry for more general manifolds is not more difficult, but handling error terms is more involved.
+When considering multiple manifolds, we write $\theta_i$ (or $\theta_i(x)$ when emphasizing the dependence on $x$) for the angle $\theta$ computed with respect to the tangent plane of $\Omega_i$.